 By Brian & Jeff On October 4, 2011 No Comments

 The July 4th Weekend was on overdrive at the Los Angeles Guitar Festival.
 Some of the biggest acoustic guitar and electric guitar minds in the world attended this and it was the first guitar festival with the name “Los Angeles”.
 Some people drove almost 1000 miles just to attend this event, and they said the trip was well worth it.
 In fact some liked it so much that they decided to move to the Los Angeles area.
-In fact you should try this California Moving Company, Oz Moving.
 This event went on for 2 nights and Mitch Chang did an incredible job organizing it.
 This event took place at the Redondo Beach Performing Arts Center and everything here seemed to work out just great.
 People are already looking ahead and are excited to attend this event next year as well.
 Performers at the event included Tommy Emmanuel, Jimmie Vaughan, Dick Dale, Laurence Juber, Cyril Pahinui, Bruce Forman, Gonzalo Bergara and Ben Lacy.

 Incoming Search Terms: